-Paul established Environmentally Sustainable Systems (ESS) in April 1995, and incorporated between 2003 and 2018, to investigate and address interactions between environment, economy and society, following the first Rio de Janeiro Conference on Environment and Development in 1992.
-Our operational and philosophical target is the centre of our Sustainability Venn diagram logo.
-The overlaps of the three circles of our logo, which we target in all our work, also represent the synergies, conflicts and tensions between the three Rio imperatives, which led to three agreements signed by most of the world’s nations, namely the United Nations Framework Convention on Climate Change (that gave rise to the Paris agreement of 2015, which has set the 1.5° post-industrial global warming target that society is now aiming for), the UN Convention on Biodiversity (which underpins all UK, Scottish and EU conservation legislation, and led to the Aichi Targets), and the UN Declaration on Environment & Development (followed by the 2002 Johannesburg Declaration on Sustainable Development and the 2012 Rio+20 Sustainable Development Goals).
+Paul established Environmentally Sustainable Systems (ESS) in April 1995, and incorporated the company between 2003 and 2018, to investigate and address interactions between environment, economy and society, following the first Rio de Janeiro Conference on Environment and Development in 1992.
+Our operational and philosophical target lies at the centre of our Sustainability Venn diagram logo.
+The overlaps of the three circles of our logo, which we aim for in all our work, also represent the synergies, conflicts and tensions between the three Rio imperatives, which led to three agreements signed by most of the world’s nations, namely the United Nations Framework Convention on Climate Change (that gave rise to the Paris agreement of 2015, which has set the 1.5° post-industrial global warming target that society is now aiming for), the UN Convention on Biological Diversity (which underpins all UK, Scottish and EU conservation legislation, and led to the Aichi Targets), and the UN Declaration on Environment & Development (followed by the 2002 Johannesburg Declaration on Sustainable Development and the 2012 Rio+20 Sustainable Development Goals).
 He now focusses his efforts on resolving and harmonising the tensions, conflicts and synergies between the Paris Agreement, the Aichi Targets and the Sustainable Development Goals.